grafana/grafana/docs/sources/grafana-cloud/hosted-metrics/graphite/data-ingestion.md

 An example configuration to do that can be downloaded from your Hosted Metrics instance's "Details" page.
 It contains a `grafanaNet` route pointing at your instance.

-## Sending a copy of your carbon traffic to GrafanaCloud
+## Sending a copy of your carbon traffic to Grafana Cloud

 ### Duplicating traffic by adding Carbon-Relay-NG in front of carbon-relay or carbon-cache

-It is possible to duplicate your data to send one copy to your existing Graphite infrastructure and the other to GrafanaCloud.
+It is possible to duplicate your data to send one copy to your existing Graphite infrastructure and the other to Grafana Cloud.
 To do this you can put an instance of carbon-relay-ng in front of your existing carbon-relay or carbon-cache and make it duplicate the traffic.
 Carbon-relay-ng allows you to specify routes of various types, to send a copy to GrafanaCloud you need to add a route of the type `grafanaNet`, to send a copy to your existing carbon-relay/carbon-cache you can add a carbon route.

 For example if you currently have carbon-relay listening on port `2003` and all of your infrastructure is sending its carbon traffic there, you could change it to listen on port `2053` instead and then start a carbon-relay-ng on port `2003` with this config to send a copy of the traffic to `localhost:2053`: